Vishelbachen/Ceyona/README.md

 - routes requests dynamically across models
 - introduces a reasoning layer as a first-class component

-The goal is to move from “prompt-in → text-out” toward a structured AI system.
+The goal is to move from "prompt-in → text-out" toward a structured AI system.

 ---